 Click here for

-light mount and pump pegs
+Note the light mount and pump pegs

 This Atkins track frame is listed on Hilary Stone's site.
 It shares the same unique seat cluster detail as my bike, the Clive Stuart at Perry Rubber and the Brian Rourke example.
 All were the work of Paul Washington.